best-practice-and-impact/govcookiecutter/README.md

 Here's a few changes you **must** do once you've created your new project:

-- Set up a Python virtual environment — there are **many** ways to set up a virtual environment, so we'll let you decide what's best for you!
+- Set up a Python virtual environment — there are **many** ways to [set up a virtual environment][pluralsight], so we'll let you decide what's best for you!
 - Git is not set up by default — open your terminal, navigate to your new project, run `git init` to set it up

 ## Changes to consider post-creation